Reference 02 — Graph model

 The receive side on a stream/byte transport (UART, CAN, I²C, TCP) intrinsically needs an RX buffer because the bytes arrive incrementally and the framer needs to reconstitute a complete TLV.
 Once reconstituted, the framed TLV is a view over the RX buffer, and from that point on no further copies happen — the same view propagates through the router, fans out to subscribers, and is read by application code.

 A subscriber that processes the TLV synchronously and releases its view immediately allows the RX buffer segment to be returned to the transport’s free pool quickly.
-A subscriber that holds the view (e.g. enqueues for later processing) keeps the segment alive — backpressure on the segment pool is one of the QoS knobs (queue_max_bytes).
+A subscriber that holds the view (e.g. enqueues for later processing) keeps the segment alive.
+Backpressure is therefore a property of the injected pool — exhaustion surfaces as tr::flow::backpressure (CONTEXT.md §No synthetic limits) — not of a per-vertex knob: the queue_max_bytes knob this paragraph used to name was inert and was removed by RFC-0022 §3.E.

 The wire-format trailer (trailer_ts, trailer_crc; see 01-data-format.md) is what makes the read/write asymmetry above clean.
 The trailer is append-only at egress, strip-only at ingress — the payload region is never touched.